khandelwalnaman579/js-folder/README.md

-this repo is created for using vs code as a code editor and using git commands from there, another js-basics repo is created to use github workstation and using git commands from there
+this repo is created for using vs code as a code editor and using git commands from there, another js-basics repo is created to use github as a workstation and using git commands from there